freebsd/freebsd-src/docs/UsersManual.rst

 2. Run the instrumented executable with inputs that reflect the typical usage.
    By default, the profile data will be written to a ``default.profraw`` file in the current directory.
-You can override that default by setting the ``LLVM_PROFILE_FILE`` environment variable to specify an alternate file.
+You can override that default by using option ``-fprofile-instr-generate=`` or by setting the ``LLVM_PROFILE_FILE`` environment variable to specify an alternate file.
+If non-default file name is specified by both the environment variable and the command line option, the environment variable takes precedence.
+The file name pattern specified can include different modifiers: ``%p``, ``%h``, and ``%m``.

    Any instance of ``%p`` in that file name will be replaced by the process ID, so that you can easily distinguish the profile output from multiple runs.